 - A $50 cleaning deposit in the form of a check or money order is required for use of the meeting room.

-- The cleaning deposit is refundable after inspection by library staff, subject to deduction for late key returns or any cleaning or repair necessitated by such use.
+- The deposit is refundable after inspection by library staff, subject to deduction for late key returns, violations of policy, or repair necessitated by such use.